 Visit the Sports Technology Labs Blog for News and Information about SARMs

-WARNING: Selective Androgen Receptor Modulators, SARMs, are note dietary supplements.
+WARNING: Selective androgen receptor modulators, SARMs, are not dietary supplements.
 They are research chemicals that should be utilized by professionals only.
-Their health risks are currently under study and undergoing research on animal models.
+Their health risks are currently under study and being researched in animal models.

 Scientific References: